ionmihai/finsets/README.md

 db = wrds.Connection()
 ```

 This will prompt you for your WRDS username and password.
+After you

-After you enter your credentials, if you don’t have a pgpass file
+enter your credentials, if you don’t have a `pgpass` file already set
-already set up, it will ask you if you want to do that.
-Hit `y` and it
+up, it will ask you if you want to do that.
+Hit `y` and it will be
-will be automatically created for you.
-After this, you will never have
+automatically created for you.
+After this, you will never have to input
-to input your WRDS password.
+your WRDS password.

 You will still have to supply your WRDS username to functions that
 retrieve data from WRDS (all of them have a `wrds_username` parameter).
-You you don’t want to supply the username either, save it under a
+If you don’t want to be prompted for the username for every download,
-`WRDS_USERNAME` environment variable.
-It will get fetched automatically
-with `os.getenv("WRDS_USERNAME")`.
+save it under a `WRDS_USERNAME` environment variable: - On Windows, in a
+Command Prompt: - `setx WRDS_USERNAME "your_wrds_username_here"` - On
+Linux, in a terminal: -
+`echo 'export WRDS_USERNAME="your_wrds_username_here"' >> ~/.bashrc && source ~/.bashrc` -
+On macOS, since macOS Catalina: -
+`echo 'export WRDS_USERNAME="your_wrds_username_here"' >> ~/.zshrc && source ~/.szhrc` -
+On macOS, prior to macOS Catalina: -
+`echo 'export WRDS_USERNAME="your_wrds_username_here"' >> ~/.bash_profile && source ~/.bash_profile`

 The functions in the `wrds_` modules will close database connections to
 WRDS automatically.
 However, if you open a connection manually, as above